ab2pentest/ab2.github.io/_posts/2022-06-25-THM-IslandOrchestration.md

 ![image](https://user-images.githubusercontent.com/84577967/175783658-e9fe2bfa-96ab-4bc6-a996-89701ac02ff4.png)

-There is a reousrce named `secrets` let's check what we have there
+There is a resource called `secrets` that we can examine.
+Secrets in Kubernetes are objects that contain sensitive data, such as passwords, OAuth tokens, and SSH keys.
+By checking the secrets resource, we may be able to find sensitive information that could be useful for accessing other resources or escalating privileges.

 ```bash
 ./kubectl get secrets